AI Observatory / Daily Edition / 03/15/2026

 • MIT Tech Review AI: A defense official reveals how AI chatbots could be used for targeting decisions points to A defense official reveals how AI chatbots could be used for targeting decisions matters because it...

-Software, model, and deployment stories with the strongest product signal in this edition.
+Software, model, deployment, and competitive stories with the strongest operator and market signal in this edition.

 Measuring AI agent autonomy in practice